modaslam/musicapp-project/DeveloperNotes.md

 ## Further Reading:
 - For more information on the backend setup, see the [backend help documentation](./musicapp-backend/README.md).
 - For more information on the frontend setup, see the [frontend help documentation](./musicapp-frontend/README.md).
+- To view the system architecture followed: [System design 1](architecture.png).
-- To view an example system design: [System design diagram](system-design.png).
+- To view an alternate system design: [System design 2](system-design.png).
+- To view short presentation of current implementation design: [Open Miro Board](https://miro.com/app/board/uXjVNgXNNuE=/?share_link_id=740731379346&shareablePresentation=1)